 Welcome to our Winter Wellbeing Guide!

-As the cold season sets in, it’s important to take care of ourselves.
-That’s why we’ve put together some straightforward tips to help you prepare and stay on top of things.
-From sticking to a daily routine and staying connected with loved ones to enjoying simple pleasures like reading or taking a stroll in one of Leeds’s many parks.
+That’s why we’ve created this list of 10 simple ways to look after your wellbeing this winter – from sticking to a daily routine and staying connected with loved ones, to enjoying simple pleasures like reading or taking a stroll in one of Leeds’s many parks.
+These are practical ideas you can try straight away.

 A blue snowflake

-1. Keep to a daily routine
+1. Keep a simple daily routine

 Shorter, colder days, can make it harder to stay motivated and keep up with your usual activities, but sticking to a routine can help.